-- 1. A non-voting Chair, appointed by the ICANN (Internet Corporation for Assigned Names and Numbers) Board; - 2.
-A non-voting Chair-Elect, appointed by the ICANN (Internet Corporation for Assigned Names and Numbers) Board as a non-voting advisor; - 3.
-A non-voting liaison appointed by the ICANN (Internet Corporation for Assigned Names and Numbers) Root Server System Advisory Committee established by Article XI of these Bylaws; - 4.
-A non-voting liaison appointed by the ICANN (Internet Corporation for Assigned Names and Numbers) Security and Stability Advisory Committee established by Article XI of these Bylaws; - 5.
+- 1. A non-voting Chair, appointed by the ICANN Board; - 2.
+A non-voting Chair-Elect, appointed by the ICANN Board as a non-voting advisor;

+- 3. A non-voting liaison appointed by the ICANN Root Server System Advisory Committee established by Article XI of these Bylaws; - 4.
+A non-voting liaison appointed by the ICANN Security and Stability Advisory Committee established by Article XI of these Bylaws; - 5.
 A non-voting liaison appointed by the Governmental Advisory Committee; - 6.
 Subject to the provisions of the Transition Article of these Bylaws, five voting delegates selected by the At-Large Advisory Committee established by Article XI of these Bylaws; - 7.
 Voting delegates to the Nominating Committee shall be selected from the Generic Names Supporting Organization, established by Article X of these Bylaws, as follows: - a.
 One delegate from the Registries Stakeholder Group; - b.
 One delegate from the Registrars Stakeholder Group; - c.
 Two delegates from the Business Constituency, one representing small business users and one representing large business users; - d.
 One delegate from the Internet Service Providers Constituency; - e.
 One delegate from the Intellectual Property Constituency; and - f.
 One delegate from consumer and civil society groups, selected by the Non-Commercial Users Constituency. - 8.
 One voting delegate each selected by the following entities: - a.
 The Council of the Country Code Names Supporting Organization established by Article IX of these Bylaws; - b.
-The Council of the Address Supporting Organization established by Article VIII of these Bylaws; - c.
-The Internet Engineering Task Force; and - d.
-The ICANN (Internet Corporation for Assigned Names and Numbers) Technical Liaison Group established by Article XI-A of these Bylaws; - 9.
+The Council of the Address Supporting

+Organization established by Article VIII of these Bylaws; and

+- c.
+The Internet Engineering Task Force. - 9.
 A non-voting Associate Chair, who may be appointed by the Chair, at his or her sole discretion, to serve during all or part of the term of the Chair.
 The Associate Chair may not be a person who is otherwise a member of the same Nominating Committee.
 The Associate Chair shall assist the Chair in carrying out the duties of the Chair, but shall not serve, temporarily or otherwise, in the place of the Chair.